 Although the school is on a bus route linking the village of Gifford to neighbouring towns, the service is infrequent and rather slow.

-Some students choose to buy a second-hand car costing up to £1000 (plus road tax and insurance) and then to sell it on completion of the course.
+Some students choose to buy a second-hand car costing up to £5,000 (plus road tax and insurance) and then sell it on completion of the course.
 The school can help with this.
 As a rough guide, depreciation tends to be around 50% over the period.

-Of course those of a hardy disposition may choose to cycle, but waterproofs are essential for this.
+Of course, those of a hardy disposition may choose to cycle, this is however not recommended during the winter months.

 How many students are on the course and what is the student/teacher ratio?